hepapi/knowledge-hub/docs/devops/k8s-storage/nfs-storageclass-k8s.md

 sudo chown -R nobody:nogroup /pvcdata
 ```

-In certain environments—especially when multiple clients or services need unrestricted write access—you may temporarily require 777 permissions, but use this only when necessary as it grants full access to everyone.
+In certain environments, especially when multiple clients or services need unrestricted write access, you may temporarily require 777 permissions, but use this only when necessary as it grants full access to everyone.

 ### Install NFS Utilities on Worker Nodes